musorblyat/lazyLady/README.md

 Lazy Lady Security Scanner

 Lazy Lady is a simple security scanner script written in Python.
 It automates the process of gathering information and performing various security scans on a target.
-It utilizes popular tools such as <bold>whois, nslookup, nmap, nikto, gobuster, wpscan, and xsstrike to provide comprehensive security assessments.</bold>
+It utilizes popular tools such as whois, nslookup, nmap, nikto, gobuster, wpscan, and xsstrike to provide comprehensive security assessments.
 (you can change some parameters for yourself)👀

 Features